donaldRwilliams/GGMncv/README.md

 ## Bootstrapping

-It might be tempting to perform a bootstrap and then construct confidence intervals for the edges.
+It might be tempting to perform a bootstrap and then attempt to construct confidence intervals for the edges.
 However, in general, these “confidence” intervals do not have the correct properties to be considered a confidence intervals (see [Wikipedia](https://en.wikipedia.org/wiki/Confidence_interval)).
 This